zio/zio/docs/resources/learning/videos.md

 ### ZIO Flow
 - [ZIO WORLD - ZIO FLOW](https://www.youtube.com/watch?v=H4pMkTAsg48) by Aiswarya Prakasan (March 2020) - Aiswarya Prakasan introducing ZIO Flow the new open-source platform will help developers orchestrate microservices for mission-critical code.
 With a type-safe and compositional design, ZIO Flow will make it easier for developers to create and test robust workflows, which statefully interact with microservices, databases, and human agents, and which survive flakiness, software updates, and even data center failures.
+- [Zymposium - ZIO Flow](https://www.youtube.com/watch?v=DDZ8HgWOpBk) (August 2021) — This Friday Adam and Kit will be learning about ZIO Flow, a project that aims to do for distributed programming what ZIO has done for concurrent programming, with special guest Ash.
+Ash will explain how ZIO Flow lets us execute persistent, distributed, fault-tolerant computations.
+Then we'll be live coding building a small application in ZIO Flow with her.

 ### ZIO SQL
 - [ZIO WORLD - ZIO SQL](https://www.youtube.com/watch?v=cIMA6iT9B-k) by Jakub Czuchnowski (March 2020) — Jakub Czuchnowski summarized the latest work in ZIO SQL, demonstrating type-inferred, type-safe queries with the full-range of SQL features, including database-specific functions, with working SELECT/DELETE/UPDATE for Postgres.